MalkamGolden/TankGame/Tank Game/README.md

 # Tank Game
 Malkam Golden

-Our project was intelliJ IDEA
+Project was created using intelliJ IDEA

 # How to Set Up (Quick Way)